Wall Street closing higher as investors monitor recovery - WTMJ

 AP Business Writers

-The benchmark index ended just under 0.2% higher after wavering between small gains and losses.
-Retailers and other companies that rely on consumer spending made solid gains.
-Communication and financial stocks also helped lift the market.
-The S&P 500’s gains were tempered by declines in health care, technology and other stocks.
+A variety of companies that rely on consumer spending made solid gains.
+Dick’s Sporting Goods jumped 14.9% after reporting a surge in first-quarter sales and solid earnings as team sports returned.
+Urban Outfitters rose 8.6% and Abercrombie & Fitch rose 8.4% on similarly strong financial results.
+Retailers, hotels and cruise lines are poised for growth as more people get back to some semblance of normal with vaccinations increasing and the pandemic seemingly receding.

-Smaller company stocks continued to outgain the rest of the market as they’ve done all year.
-Treasury yields mostly edged higher.
+Gains for the S&P 500 were kept in check by lagging technology and healthcare company stocks.

-Markets have been bumpy over the last few days as investors move past a stellar corporate earnings season and await additional clues on economic growth and inflation, which has been rising.
+Markets have been bumpy over the last few days as investors move past a stellar corporate earnings season and await additional clues on economic growth.

 The next key economic update is set for Thursday, when the Commerce Department releases its latest GDP report for the first quarter.
 Economists are expecting a huge rebound in 2021 and results from the beginning of the year will give Wall Street a clearer picture moving forward.